October 18–22, 2026

 Students will choose three one-day classes that meet 9 am–noon and 1:30–4:30 pm.

-The classes will all be held on site at Lake Lawn Resort.
+All classes will be held on site at the Lake Lawn Resort.

 Click here to get full travel directions from nearby airports.
-We recommend purchasing your plane tickets no earlier than 2-3 months in advance for the lowest prices.
+We recommend purchasing your plane tickets 2-3 months in advance for the lowest prices.
 The Band Camp itinerary is always subject to change.

-Most of our classes are intended for students who have done at least a little bandweaving before, but a few classes would be a good fit for novices.
+Band Camp has classes for every level of weaver, and several classes would be a good fit for novices.
 Class descriptions indicate what skills students are expected to have before Band Camp.
 Please get in touch with us at [email protected] if you have questions about whether a particular class is appropriate for you.

 We have included the cost of basic materials in the fees.

 You should plan to bring your own loom if that’s possible—you’re already comfortable working on it, you can weave outside classes, and you can easily take home your work in progress.
 Several classes don’t require looms at all.
-But if your travel plans will make it challenging to bring equipment for a class you’re taking, we’ll make arrangements to borrow a limited number of looms.
+But if your travel plans make it difficult to bring equipment for a class you’re taking, we’ll arrange to borrow a limited number of looms.

 About 2-3 months before the event, we’ll send out an equipment survey and rental options for your classes.